NaokiHori/Pendulum/docs/source/equation/summation.rst

    =
    Q_{0 0}.

-Now I assume that the statement is true for :math:`N` and consider with respect to :math:`N + 1`.
+Now we assume that the statement is true for :math:`N` and consider with respect to :math:`N + 1`.

 The left-hand-side term of the statement leads to